-It’s not a good time for Zoom, and the security conscious among you will probably want to stick with Hangouts, at least for some time.
+No huge issues have shown up in some time, but the security conscious among you will probably want to stick with Hangouts, at least for some more time.

 Hangouts Meet is part of the G Suite subscription, but as mentioned early in this article we aren’t focusing on the paid version of Hangouts today.
 The Classic Hangouts version is completely free.